yousuf-4594/MachineLearningPractice/README.md

 ### 1. Visual Engineering project

 This project addresses these issues by incorporating unsupervised learning into image processing.
 Multiple curves are separated by different color channels with clustering techniques.
 Data can be easily extracted via computing coordinates of each pixel.
 A simple conversion from resolution scale to axis scale approximates the coordinates to the original spreadsheet.
-Voila, no more ridiculous subscription to Statista :astonished: